FlairGPT: Repurposing LLMs for Interior Designs: Algorithm

 \section{Algorithm}

 Our method consists of three key phases.
 In the first phase, the \textit{Language Phase}, we progressively query the LLM to make informed decisions about the room’s layout and design.
 The model identifies all relevant objects for the space along with their dimensions (width and length).
 More importantly, the LLM provides a set of spatial constraints that governs the positioning and arrangement of these objects.
 In the second phase, the \textit{Translation Phase}, we convert the language-based constraints obtained from the LLM into executable function calls, drawing from a predefined library of constraint cost functions thus forming a layout constraint graph.
 Finally, in the \textit{Optimization Phase}, we use an optimization~(SLSQP) to find a minimal-cost solution that satisfies the combined set of constraints.
-We stagger this phase into multiple iterations with different initial configurations.
+We stagger this phase into multiple iterations with random initial configurations.
 Upon completion, we obtain the full specification of all objects, including their style, dimensions, positions, and orientation.
 We now provide details on each phase.
+The exact LLM query formulation is available in the supplemental material.